austintheemperor/DiceGames/README.md

 # DiceGames
-assignment for my programing class, it has multiple different games and uses for dice.
+This is an assignment for my Webpage Design class.
+Tt has multiple different games and uses for dice.
+Run this from the Index html file